 Some Yorubas by this time living in Ilorin had also accepted Islam and thus while Ilorin swelled with a platform for its warriors to fight on in one cause, there was no single cause the Yorubas stood for a united fight.
 The center no longer held and things badly fallen apart.
 There was no more cavalry for the Oyo army since horses were before bought from northern trade routes which were now closed because of the war against Fulani/Hausa.

-The Muslims finally wiped the Oyo capital city after several futile battles on the side of the decimated Yorubas.
-Oyo’s new capital was now transferred further south to Ago-Oja and a new Alafin, Atiba, was crowned.
+The Oyo capital city was not destroyed by war, but it was rather emptied by the people who migrated to safer places like Ilorin, Kabba (present day Kogi state in Nigeria), and the forested south.
+Oyo city was so big with seventeen gates that it was not possible for the Fulani/Ilorin army to siege or take it.
+A new Oyo city was now found further south in Ago-Oja and a new Alafin, Atiba, was crowned.
 But by this time, the Alaafin was struggling to maintain a dignity that was lost.
-Yorubaland became like the Greek city states of Athens, Sparta, Macedonia e.t.c. as Yoruba city states like Owu, Egba, Ijebu, Ondo and Ijesha begun to emerge, with even facial marks emphasizing their differences.
+Yoruba was now no more an empire but more like the Greek city states of Athens, Sparta, Macedonia e.t.c.
+Yoruba city states of Owu, Egba, Ijebu, Ondo and Ijesha begun to emerge, with even facial marks emphasizing their differences, no more paying allegiance to a central authority.

 Civil wars became rampant, famine spread like wildfire and slave hunting, slavery before this time was totally alien to the Yorubas since Oyo did not allow any Yorubas to be traded as slave.
-The slave coasts were now overcrowded with Yoruba slaves as Hausa/Fulani armies slave-hunted in the confusion of collapsed Oyo.
+The slave coasts were now overcrowded with Yoruba slaves as Hausa/Fulani armies and slave-hunting warlords fed their armies with the new system of economic trade that coincided with the collapse of Old Oyo that was closer to the River Niger.

 A new war brewed when Ijebu (whose reputation as businessmen is known even till today) and Ife also began to sell refugees from old Oyo as slaves.
-Owu and these refugees therefore attacked Ife, the sacred city.
+These are the Modakeke, who retraced their way back to Ife where the founder of Old Oyo had come from originally.
+Owu and these refugees therefore attacked Ife in reprisal, the sacred city.
 This turned Ijebu and Ife against Owu.

-But still determined to totally expand the Sokoto caliphate downwards by totally conquering the dying embers of the Yoruba influence, the Hausa/Fulani cavalry relaunched another phase of war as they saw New Oyo and Ibadan rising.
+But still determined to totally expand the Sokoto caliphate downwards by totally conquering the dying embers of the Yoruba influence, the Hausa/Fulani/Yoruba Muslim cavalry in Ilorin relaunched another phase of war as they saw New Oyo and Ibadan rising.

-Ibadan knew it could no longer control cavalry which used to be a reckonable force in the Oyo army (Yoruba kings and chiefs still ride horses in celebration today as remnant of the horse tradition proir to these wars) but with the Sokoto caliphate in the north, Ibadan could no longer get horse supplies.Although, Ijebu first used the guns, but Ibadan, through insistent drills, perfected the use of guns in such remarkable ways.
+Ibadan knew it could no longer control cavalry which used to be a force to reckon with in the Oyo army (Yoruba kings and chiefs still ride horses in celebration today as remnant of the horse tradition prior to these wars) but with the Sokoto caliphate in the north, Ibadan could no longer get horse supplies.Although, Ijebu first used the guns, but Ibadan, through insistent drills, perfected the use of guns in such remarkable ways.

-Ibadan infantry soon marched out to meet the jihadists who were pillaging villages and towns with impunity.
+Oyos were seasoned warriors and thus Ibadan infantry marched out to meet the jihadists who were pillaging villages and towns with impunity from Ilorin southwards.
 Finally, a decisive battle was fought in Oshogbo in 1839, led by the dreaded new Are Ona Kakanfo, Balogun Latoisha.

-The Ibadan infantry were good marksmen and they plucked the jihadist riders off their horses in such a way that many lives were lost on the side of the Hausa/Fulani invaders and the casualty toll was so high that they fled back up north, ending the prolonged Fulani/Yoruba wars and the incursion of the jihadists in a very decisive victory.
+The Ibadan infantry were good marksmen and they plucked the jihadist riders off their horses in such a way that many lives were lost on the side of the Muslim invaders and the casualty toll was so high that they fled back up north, ending the prolonged Fulani/Oyo wars and the incursion of the jihadists in a very decisive victory.